Met cancels Calixto Bieito's 'Forza del Destino' production

 - Why Portland and not Seattle gets pummeled with snow

+The Met’s previous “Forza” staging, by Giancarlo Del Monaco in 1996, was last seen in 2006 and no longer exists.

-The Verdi Requiem will include soprano Krassimira Stoyanova, mezzo-soprano Ekaterina Semenchuk, tenor Aleksandrs Antonenko and bass Ferruccio Furlanetto.
+The Verdi Requiem will include mezzo-soprano Ekaterina Semenchuk, tenor Aleksandrs Antonenko and bass Ferruccio Furlanetto, who were to have been in “Forza,” and soprano Krassimira Stoyanova, who takes the place of Sondra Radvanovsky.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.